This post may contain affiliate sales links. Please read my disclosure policy.

 This recipe calls for hot water.
 You don’t have to use hot water – the cake will still bake fine – but the hot water allows the cocoa to “bloom”, which brings out a richer chocolate flavor in the cake.

-Keywords: chocolate cake, moist chocolate cake, easy chocolate cake, dark chocolate cake, best chocolate cake recipe
+Keywords: moist chocolate cake, easy chocolate cake, dark chocolate cake, best chocolate cake recipe, homemade chocolate cake, chocolate ganache cake

 This post contains affiliate links.